Aero Spacelines Super Guppy: Design and development

 The first Super Guppy, or "SG", was built directly from a retired USAF Boeing YC-97J Stratofreighter.
-The fuselage was lengthened to 141 ft, and ballooned out to a maximum inside diameter of 25 ft, the length of the cargo compartment being 94 ft 6 in.
+The fuselage was lengthened to 141 ft and ballooned out to a maximum inside diameter of 25 ft, with the length of the cargo compartment being 94 ft 6 in.
 The floor of the cargo compartment was still only 8 ft 9 in wide, as necessitated by the use of the Stratocruiser fuselage.

 In addition to the fuselage modifications, the Super Guppy used Pratt & Whitney T-34-P-7WA turboprop engines for increased power and range, and modified wing and tail surfaces.
 It could carry a load of 54000 lb and cruise at 300 mph.

-After a month of tests, Super Guppy suffered fuselage collapse on September 25, 1965, when undergoing high speed dives during certification tests.
-After starting a dive at 10,000 feet the upper fuselage collapsed.
+After a month of tests, Super Guppy suffered fuselage collapse on September 25, 1965, when undergoing high-speed dives during certification tests.
+After starting a dive at 10,000 feet, the upper fuselage collapsed.
 The plane had been carrying 30,000 pounds of borate in 100-pound sacks, which were damaged and spilled powder that temporarily blinded the crew.
 With the help of a DC-9 chase plane, the crew was able to land on the dry bed of Rogers Dry Lake and save the aircraft.
 After that, Guppy's upper superstructure was redesigned and rebuilt at Edwards Air Force Base.